Fostering green recovery through climate technologies: How the private sector and market mechanisms can accelerate technology transfer

 The COVID-19 pandemic and the persistent climate crisis presents the world with a double challenge: mastering the economic recovery while introducing measures which lead to a rapid decline in Greenhouse Gas (GHG) emissions.
 The accelerated deployment of climate technologies with the support of effective market mechanisms, such as emission trading or private climate financing, can provide a substantial answer for the required Green Recovery.

-Against this background, the National Designated Entity (NDE) of Germany on behalf of the Federal Ministry for Economic Affairs and Energy (BMWi) has organised a series of webinars to showcase and jointly develop possible solutions on how market mechanisms can provide cost-efficient mitigation strategies and foster the transfer of climate-friendly technologies to developing countries.
+Against this background, the National Designated Entity (NDE) of Germany on behalf of the Federal Ministry for Economic Affairs and Energy (BMWi) has organised a series of weekly webinars to showcase and jointly develop possible solutions on how market mechanisms can provide cost-efficient mitigation strategies and foster the transfer of climate-friendly technologies to developing countries.

 As part of the discussion the following central questions have been addressed: